adambard/learnxinyminutes-docs/logtalk.html.markdown

 :- end_object.
 ```

-Let's define an hook object, saved in a `my_macros.lgt` file, that changes clauses and calls to the `foo/1` local predicate:
+Assume the following hook object, saved in a `my_macros.lgt` file, that expands clauses and calls to the `foo/1` local predicate:

 ```
 :- object(my_macros,
 	implements(expanding)).    % built-in protocol for expanding predicates

 	term_expansion(foo(Char), baz(Code)) :-
 		char_code(Char, Code). % standard built-in predicate

 	goal_expansion(foo(X), baz(X)).

 :- end_object.
 ```

-After loading the macros file, we can then expand our source file with it:
+After loading the macros file, we can then expand our source file with it using the `hook` compiler flag:

 ```
 ?- logtalk_load(my_macros), logtalk_load(source, [hook(my_macros)]).